RoboPhred/cultist-rest/CSRestAPI/README.md

 This endpoint requires that the the situation is unstarted, and that its threshhold spheres have been filled with the cards required to execute a recipe.
 Use `GET /api/by-path/{...situationPath}/spheres` to get the threshhold spheres.
-Use `PUT /api/by-path/{...tokenPath}` with a body of `{"spherePath": "[thresholdSpherePath]"}` to move a card into the sphere's threshhold.
+Use `PATCH /api/by-path/{...tokenPath}` with a body of `{"spherePath": "[thresholdSpherePath]"}` to move a card into the sphere's threshhold.

-If you instead want to force a situation to run a recipe without going through the process of attaching cards, you can use `PUT /api/by-path/{...situationPath}` with a body of `{"recipeId": "[recipeId]"}`.
+If you instead want to force a situation to run a recipe without going through the process of attaching cards, you can use `PATCH /api/by-path/{...situationPath}` with a body of `{"recipeId": "[recipeId]"}`.

 - **URL**: `/api/by-path/{...path}/execute`
 - **METHOD**: `POST`